-- The Milwaukee Journal started a regular column in their newspaper called "HamChatter". - MRAC has CW classes and radio theory weekly. - The Milwaukee School Of Engineering Amateur Radio club changes its call sign to W9HHX, still in use today. - MSOE's broadcast radio station WIAO changes frequency to 1220 Kc (246 meters) and its call letters to WSOE.
-At this point the Wisconsin News, a local newspaper owned by the Hearst Corp. began part time programming of the radio station. - Amateurs using phone transmissions were warned to stop or they would loose their license, only CW was currently legal. - Amateurs are given the 80, 40, 20 and 5 meter bands.
+- The Milwaukee Journal started a regular column in their newspaper called "HamChatter" dealing with amateur radio and specifically MRAC news. - MRAC has CW classes and radio theory classes weekly. - The Milwaukee School Of Engineering Amateur Radio club changes its call sign to W9HHX, still in use today. - MSOE's broadcast radio station WIAO changes frequency to 1220 Kc (246 meters) and its call letters to WSOE.
+At this point the Wisconsin News, a local newspaper owned by the Hearst Corp. began part time programming of the radio station. - Amateurs using phone transmissions were warned to stop or they would loose their license, only CW was legal at the time. - Amateurs are given the 80, 40, 20 and 5 meter bands.
 40 is the second harmonic of 80 and 20 is the second harmonic of 40.